 Senator Hassan also highlighted her bipartisan legislation.

 “In Congress, I’ve introduced bipartisan legislation.
-It’s called the Payment to Careers Act, that would, among other measures, help provide financial support, as well as critical services,” she mentions.
+It’s called the Gateway to Careers Act, that would, among other measures, help provide financial support, as well as critical services,” she mentions.
 “The legislation would help students navigate the complex challenges that can become barriers, including helping students finance meals, find and afford childcare and transportation, and access mental health care and career counseling.”

 Hassan expressed optimism about the growing bipartisan interest in the bill and her commitment to seeing it passed into law.